 Often overlooked in comparison to the north-western Himalayan provinces, Sikkim is no less in promise and grandeur.
 This tiny hill state has a flavour like no other.

 Have a travel question??
-You can follow me on Instagram and subscribe to my YouTube channel to ask your travel questions in a direct message on Instagram or comment on my YouTube videos.
+You can subscribe to my YouTube channel and leave a comment to ask your travel questions about traveling to the Himalayas.

 With a solid tourism infrastructure in place and blessed immensely by Mother Nature, it holds tremendous potential for nature lovers, mountain connoisseurs and adventure seekers.